concourse/git-resource/README.md

   fetched.
 If not specified, or if `all` is explicitly specified, all submodules are fetched.

-* `submodule_recursive`: *Optional.* If `false`, a flat submodules checkout is performed.
-If not specified, or if `true` is explicitly specified, a recursive checkout is performed.
+* `submodule_recursive`: *Optional.* If `"false"`, a flat submodules checkout is performed.
+If not specified, or if `"true"` is explicitly specified, a recursive checkout is performed.
 This takes precedence over the same setting in the source configuration.
+Note: this must be specified as a string not a boolean.

 * `submodule_remote`: *Optional.* If `true`, the submodules are checked out for the specified remote branch specified in the `.gitmodules` file of the repository.
 If not specified, or if `false` is explicitly specified, the tracked sub-module revision of the repository is used to check out the submodules.